gvwilson/sensibleadventures/nardica.md

 and a whole case of dried green peppers that had come in from somewhere left vaguely unspecified.
 Little Mrs. Sandhu sliced a thumb-sized piece off one and wrapped it in waxed paper.
 "For your beautiful aunt,"
-she said over Madi's protests, just as she did every time she gave her something special for Aunt Naggie.
+she said over Iffy's protests, just as she did every time she gave her something special for Aunt Naggie.

 Big Mrs. Sandhu snorted just as *she* always did.